dmsolorzano/CarStore/README.md

 the shipping prices table. deleting a customer, or modifying customers addresses and passwords.

-- [ ] Integration: Designing and implementing the consistent look and feel.
+- [x] (DANIEL) Integration: Designing and implementing the consistent look and feel.
 You could decide to separate the tasks differently, or have a different number of tasks.
 Each of your tasks should have a team member that has the main responsibility for the task.
 Of course, this is a team project, and anyone can